-A maximum of 9 graduate semester hours earned with a "B" or higher may be transferred from Jackson State University programs and other institutions toward MPH degree.
-Transfer credit is made upon the recommendation of the Associate Dean, the academic college dean or designee and approval of the Dean of the Division of Graduate Studies.
+A maximum of 9 graduate semester hours earned with a "B" or higher may be transferred from Jackson State University programs and other institutions toward the MPH degree.
+The transfer of these hours are subject to the discretion of the academic advisor, department chair and/or College Dean.